HumanAssisted/JACS/README.md

 The JACS documents enable more trusted data sharing between AI agents and Human UIs.

-JACS is a JSON document format for creating secure, verifiable documents that AI agents, ML pipelines and UIs can exchange and process.
-The goal of JACS is to ensure that these documents remain unchanged (immutable), produce the same verification result every time (idempotent), and can be used flexibly by the software or people processing them.
+JACS is a JSON document format for creating secure, verifiable documents that AI agents, ML pipelines, SaaS services, and UIs can exchange and process.
+The goal of JACS is to ensure that these documents remain unchanged (immutable), produce the same verification result every time (idempotent), and can be used flexibly by software.

 With JACS, data can be securely stored or shared, and different versions of the data can be tracked.
 One of the key features of JACS is its ability to provide instant verification of document ownership.
 Each version of a JACS document is signed with a unique digital signature, allowing an AI agent to prove its data claims.
 This enables trusted interactions between agents and provides flexibility in how documents are versioned and exchanged.